 I was excited about the return of the Long-billed Curlews and looked forward to photographing them on Antelope Island State Park, a location where I have had my best opportunities with curlews.
 But then lockdowns for the Coronavirus started and because I live in Salt Lake County I couldn’t go to the park on the island because it was only opened for Davis County residents during that period.
 So I missed all of the curlew courtship displays, I missed opportunities to photograph them having territorial fights, mating and calling on the wing.
 I missed out on the best time of the year to photograph these shorebirds that nest in our grasslands.

-By the time the governor here in Utah lifted the restrictions and people from outside of Davis County could go back to the park the biting gnats (no-see-ums) had appeared and because of my reactions to their bites and my hyperactive immune system I have had to stay away from the island.
+By the time the governor here in Utah lifted the restrictions and people from outside of Davis County could go back to the park the biting gnats (no-see-ums) had appeared and because of my extreme reactions to their bites and my hyperactive immune system I have had to stay away from the island.
 I have not been there since March 17th.
 Am I sad about that?
 A bit.
-But staying safe during this global pandemic has been a top priority and I haven’t wanted to risk getting a bug bite that causes a reaction so severe that I need to head to a hospital.
+But staying safe during this global pandemic has been a top priority and I haven’t wanted to risk getting a bug bite that causes a reaction so severe that I needed to head to a hospital.
 So I have also missed seeing the curlews with their young.

 I will say that my favorite and most memorable times photographing Long-billed Curlews happened while I was still living in Florida well away from their breeding grounds.
 One might ask why.